CMPSC403-AlleghenyCollege-Fall2021/community_notes/modular_arithmetic.md

 in general exponentiation is basically a base number mutiplied by itself as many times as the raised number.
 Base e, eulars number also relates

-algorithm
+e is relation to the e in the log equation  and the two ways to write log algorithm

 g^a mod d = g mod d